axiom-data-science/portal-docs/overview.rst

 You can save a collection of data layers and visualize them together for comparison and analysis.
 These collections are called *data views*, and they are accessed by clicking on the views button |views_button_icon| in the toolbar along the top of the window.

-Within the portal there are several premade data views that highlight environmental events or locations of interest.
-You can access these premade views from the portal landing page or by clicking on the views button |views_button_icon| and selecting a view from the dropdown menu
+Within the portal there are several pre-made data views that highlight environmental events or locations of interest.
+You can access these pre-made views from the portal landing page or by clicking on the views button |views_button_icon| and selecting a view from the dropdown menu

 The view will open, displaying data comparison charts for you to explore, as seen in the example below.